wsrn829/TaskTalesDeployment/README.md

 # TaskTales

-### This is a Django application.
+This is a Django application implemented with Python, utilizing Django's authentication system and a built-in SQLite database.

-The following steps and terminal commands guide you through creating a new virtual environment

-and installing the dependencies for Django and software development.
+The front-end is developed using HTML and CSS.

 ------------------------------

+The following steps and terminal commands guide you through creating a new virtual environment and installing the dependencies for Django and software development.

 1. Change the directory to the desired location where you want to clone the repository: